joonmosqueda/test-REA/docs/PREREQS.md

 4. IAM Role for CloudWatch logs.
 5. VPC and subnet details for the TEST-REA stack
 6. The AMI ID to use for building new TEST-REA EC2 instance(s).
+7. CloudWatch LogGroup

 ## Build box/EC2 Instance
 An ec2 instance, build box or jump box that has the same role you wish to use when creating the TEST-REA stack, or the ability to assume the required role..

-If your account doesn't already have a build/jump box, you can create one using the AWS console, or running [this cloudformation template](templates\template-buildbox.yaml)
+If your account doesn't already have a build/jump box, you can create one using the AWS console, or using [this cloudformation template](templates\template-buildbox.yaml)

-Once you've created your build box, create an ssh config and save your SSH keys for accessing GitHub repositories, so that you are able to clone the TEST-REA repository onto the buildbox.
+Once you've created your build box, create an ssh config and save your SSH keys for accessing GitHub repositories if auththentication is required, so that you are able to clone the TEST-REA repository onto the buildbox.
 Steps 1 and 2 are required if the repo requires authentication.
 For publicly available repos, proceed to step 3.
 1. Copy your SSH keys onto the build box so you can access GitHub.
    If you need to set this up, refer to: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/
    ```